 Greater potential to add value

 You can also add a great deal of value to an established home by making upgrades and renovations.
 Whereas a new homes value may take longer to appreciate.

 Disadvantages of Buying an Established Home

 Shortcomings of buying an established home include:

-- This home may not be exactly to your specifications.
+- The home may not be meet your needs ideally.